First impressions count.

 So, back to the question in hand: what to wear to an interview?
 Our advice is to tailor your outfit to the kind of company that’s interviewing you.
 Here’s our take on what to wear for four types of interview: corporate, agency, video, and meet the team.

 WHAT TO WEAR FOR A CORPORATE INTERVIEW

 The first rule of the corporate world?
 Wear a suit.
 If you’re interviewing for a role in finance, law or another hierarchal private sector company, you’re going to need to bring out your tailoring A-game.

 So yes, a suit is a safe bet, but you don’t need to be quite as formal as you would in a corporate environment.
-You’re going to want your interviewer’s attention on you rather than what you’re wearing, but that’s not to say a little pattern won’t help you stand out.

-Continue your masterful use of colour in the form of a deep-toned rollneck and finish with polished burgundy shoes.
 The result?
 Smart, but at ease.
 Exactly the vibe you’re going for.